 They are a much more informed potential client.
 It makes our life easier.
 It makes them more comfortable.
 Everything that you said, totally agree with.

-Landing Pages for use in A/B Testing
+Landing Page Design for A/B Testing

 So we’ve already discussed how having a landing page can significantly improve your life with respect to how your conversions happen, your conversations with potential clients.
 Are we just creating a landing page and that’s the end of it?
 No.